digipost/digipost-micrometer-prometheus/README.md

 Your application need to implement the interface `AppBusinessEvent`.
 We usually do that with an enum so that we have easy access to the instance of the event.
 You can se a complete implementation of this in `AppBusinessEventLoggerTest`.
+You can also use the interface `AppSensorEvent` to add a multiplier score (severity) to an event.

 ```java
 EventLogger eventLogger = new AppBusinessEventLogger(meterRegistry);